chingu-voyages/soloproject-tier3-chingu-trivia-po/README.md

 *Structure*

 - [ ] Header item that includes the name for the app, and tabs (if using)
-- [ ] Card that displays a trivia question and four multiple choice answers
+- [ ] Card that displays a trivia question with multiple choice AND true/false questions
 - [ ] Place element that displays which question number the user is on and the total number of questions (ex.
 'Question 1 / 10')
 - [ ] Display buttons for advancing to the next question once the current question has been answered
 - [ ] Display a message to the user that informs them if their answer was right or wrong